 - Kale Mushroom Pasta with Toasted Pine Nuts

 Did you make this Ricotta Pasta?
 I’d love to know how it turned out!
 Leave a comment and a rating below.

 Easy Ricotta PastaPrint Recipe Rate this Recipe Pin Recipe

 - ½ lb short pasta, penne, fusilli, rotini, etc.

 - 1 tbsp butter

-Once the pasta is halfway cooked, prepare the vegetables and ricotta sauce.
+- Once the pasta is halfway cooked, start the ricotta sauce.
 Heat a 10" skillet over medium heat.
 Add the olive oil and butter, and heat until the butter foams.

-Add the fresh basil and cracked black pepper to taste, then toss once more.
+- Add fresh basil and ground pepper to taste, then toss once more.
 Taste for seasoning and add more salt if needed (I didn't add any).